Guide to Child Care Subsidy and Rebate 2022-23

 Although the application for childcare benefits might seem confusing, the process is actually quite straightforward.
 Once you have been confirmed eligible, the subsidy will be paid directly to your childcare provider, who will then give you a reduction in fees.

 This means that the government will pay for a certain amount of your child’s care fees, requiring you to pay the remaining amount.
-The level of funding the government will pay will depend on your income, your child’s age, and the hours of care they attend.
+The level of funding that the government will pay depends on the results of your activity test.

 Still unsure?
 The below video from Services Australia helps to explain this further: